Signal, Stress, and Selection

 The Mechanistic Architecture of Quiet Biology

 Biological systems do not respond optimally to the accumulation of interventions.
 They respond to the sequencing of signals.
-This paper presents a mechanistic framework integrating four distinct signal domains, stress, inspection, stabilisation, and reconstruction, into a temporal model of cellular interrogation and selection.
-The central principle is signal fidelity rather than pathway activation: the quality of cellular decision-making depends less on the strength of any individual input than on the clarity with which each signal can be read before the next arrives.
-The result of improving that fidelity is not forced cytotoxicity but improved biological judgement, a more accurate version of the quality-control processes that healthy cells already possess.
+This paper presents a mechanistic framework integrating four distinct signal domains, stress, inspection, stabilisation, and reconstruction, into a temporal model of cellular quality-control.
+The central principle is signal fidelity: the hypothesis that the accuracy of cellular quality-control decisions depends less on the strength of any individual input than on the clarity with which each signal can be read before the next arrives.
+Signal fidelity is defined here as the ratio of genuine damage signal to metabolic background noise in the environment in which quality-control decisions are made.
+The framework proposes that improving this ratio may allow the quality-control processes healthy cells already possess to operate with greater accuracy.
+The paper also addresses whether organ-level improvements observed in the context of this framework represent targeted organ intervention or systemic metabolic restoration, and concludes with a set of predictions and experimental questions that would allow the framework to be tested or falsified.

 01Biology as a Sequenced System